Author: Ameeba

 Overview

-The deserialization of untrusted data is a common vulnerability that can lead to severe consequences, such as system compromise or data leakage.
-It is, therefore, essential for all organizations using Exertio to be aware of this vulnerability and take immediate action to mitigate its potential impact.
+The impact of this vulnerability is substantial, potentially leading to system compromise or data leakage.
+It is critical for organizations to understand the implications of this vulnerability and take the necessary steps to mitigate its potential effects.

 Vulnerability Summary